 Market in the Park-et: How Signups Work

 Before 10am, it will say “Form Unavailable.”
-And it won’t say April, it’ll say whatever month it is.
+And it won’t say April, it’ll say whatever month it currently is.

 Wash Park: